Explaining Human Choice Probabilities with Simple Vector Representations: Results Experiment 1 (in-lab) Two Room and Five Room (Sally)

 \section{Results Experiment 1 (in-lab) Two Room and Five Room (Sally)}

-The experiment that comes closest to traditional two-alternative forced choice demonstrations of probability matching is the two-room version of seeking Sally.
-A plot of the frequency with which each of our participants searched each of the two rooms confirms the predominance of probability matching in our task, along with the optimal maximizing strategy (Figure \ref{fig:s2}).
-We also see that participants are sensitive to context - when hiding, some participants use a mix of the optimal minimizing strategy and the antimatching strategy.
+We begin with the experiment that comes closest to the traditional two-alternative forced choice procedure that has been used to demosntrate probability matching.
+This presents our distinct approach to data visualization and analysis in a familiar setting and serves as a basic proof of concept, though it is only in the conditions with higher numbers of rooms that we can begin to evaluate the claim that a linear combination of two particular strategy vectors does an excellent job of accounting for participant choices.
+A plot of the frequency with which each of our participants searched against ``Sally'' in the two room condition confirms the predominance of probability matching in our cohort, though a few participants did use the optimal, maximizing, strategy, and others showed some mix of strategies.
+(Figure \ref{fig:s2}) also reveals the context sensitivity.
+Participants chose differently when hiding.
+Even though participants have identical probability information in the hide and seek conditions matching is replaced with antimatching, and maximizing is replaced with minimizing.

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}